Almost 19,000 kilometres from Auckland city lies a tranquil, tiny village called Avène.

 The benefits of this skin-softening water

-Today around 3000 people visit Avène’s Hydrotherapy Center for treatment of severe skin conditions such as eczema, psoriasis, burns, post-cancer, and scalp conditions, as well as rare skin disorders such as ichthyoses.
-Pumped directly from the ground, it's the base to all the Avène treatments at the centre.
-From daily thermal baths, underwater hydro massage, multi-jet showers and misting, for the face, hand, mouth, and scalp, as well as a cold compress, and drinking.
+Today, around 3000 people visit Avène’s Hydrotherapy Center to treat severe skin conditions such as eczema, psoriasis, burns, post-cancer, and scalp conditions, as well as rare skin disorders such as ichthyoses.
+Pumped directly from the ground, it's the basis for all the Avène treatments at the centre.
+It is used for daily thermal baths, underwater hydro massage, multi-jet showers and misting for the face, hands, mouth, and scalp, as well as cold compresses and drinking.
 So how does it soothe the skin?
 Avène thermal spring water is rainwater from both the Mediterranean and the Atlantic oceans.
-Filtering through the mountains on its journey to Avène, it trickles through 300 million-year-old dolomitic rocks, 3000 meters underground.
-As it runs over the rocks, it is enriched with silicates, magnesium, calcium, and microorganisms known as ‘aquaphilus dolomiae’.
+As it travels to Avène, it filters through 300 million-year-old dolomitic rocks 3000 meters underground.
+As it runs over the rocks, it is enriched with silicates, magnesium, calcium, and microorganisms known as ‘Aquaphilus dolomiae’.
 This natural action gives the water potent anti-inflammatory, antipruritic, and immunomodulatory properties, which is why it provides instant relief for so many irritating skin conditions.

 Editor Trudi Brewer and style director Louise Hilsz at the Avène Hydrotherapy Center.